 - Milieurecht: tekst en commentaar (Environmental Law), 4th ed., Kluwer, 2012

-For older compilations, see Fruin, De Nederlandse wetboeken.
-IALS has 16 editions of this, from 1914 to 2006, when it ceased publication; earlier editions are called De Nederlandsche wetboeken.
+For older compilations of Dutch legislation, see Fruin, De Nederlandse wetboeken; IALS has 16 editions of this, 1914 to 2006 (in which year it ceased publication).
+Earlier editions of Fruin are called De Nederlandsche wetboeken.
 We also have an old multi-volume collection of legislation, Nederlandse Wetgeving, a looseleaf work updated to around 2009.

-Individual statutes, decrees and regulations are first published in the Dutch official gazette, Staatsblad van het Koninkrijk der Nederlanden, which began publication in 1815.
+Individual statutes, decrees and regulations are first published in the Dutch official gazette, Staatsblad van het Koninkrijk der Nederlanden, which began in 1815.
 Treaties are published in its sister series, the Tractatenblad.
-The government website Overheid.nl offers both series from January 1995 onwards; it also has a database of legislation currently in force (and at any date back to 2002), under the heading 'Wet- en Regelgeving'.
+The government website, Overheid.nl, offers the Staatsblad and Tractatenblad from January 1995 onwards.
 IALS has the printed Staatsblad from 1931 to 1948 only (with gaps).

-Nederlands juristenblad 1926- (IALS complete) has summaries of recent cases
+Nederlands juristenblad has summaries of recent cases; IALS has the whole series,1926 onwards.

-Weekblad voor privaatrecht, notariaat en registratie 1870- (IALS complete) has case digests on civil law and conflict of laws; IALS has the whole series, 1870 onwards.
+Weekblad voor privaatrecht, notariaat en registratie has case digests on civil law and conflict of laws; IALS has the whole series, 1870 onwards.

-A selection of full-text judgments from the Supreme Court, appeal courts, district courts and other courts, starting in 1999, is freely available on the Rechtspraak.nl website, under "Uitspraken".
-The site also has a useful English-language guide to the Dutch court system.
+Selected judgments of the Supreme Court, appeal courts, district courts and other courts are freely available on the website of the Dutch courts, Rechtspraak.nl (under 'Uitspraken').
+The site also has an English-language guide to the Dutch court system.

 Indexes and bibliographies

-Several Dutch law journals are covered by the online database Index to Foreign Legal Periodicals, which is available via the IALS Electronic Law Library.
-They include: Ars Aequi, Nederlands Juristenblad, Nederlands Tijdschrift voor Burgerlijk Recht, Ondernemingsrecht, Sociaal-Economische Wetgeving and Tijdschrift voor Arbitrage.
+Several Dutch law journals are covered by Index to Foreign Legal Periodicals, which is available via the IALS Electronic Law Library.
+They include: Ars Aequi, Nederlands Juristenblad, Nederlands Tijdschrift voor Burgerlijk Recht, Ondernemingsrecht, SEW: Tijdschrift voor Europees en Economisch Recht and Tijdschrift voor Arbitrage.

-A comprehensive Dutch legal bibliography and index of articles from about 100 Dutch law journals is provided by Kluwer's Data juridica, which used to be a print publication, but is now available only online.
+A comprehensive Dutch legal bibliography and index of articles from about 100 Dutch law journals is provided by Kluwer's Data juridica.
+This used to be a print publication, but is now available only online.
 IALS does not subscribe to the electronic version, but has printed volumes covering the period 1973-1996.

-Cleiren, C.P.M., et al (ed.s), Strafrecht: de tekst van het Wetboek van Strafrecht en enkele aanverwante wetten voorzien van commentaar.
-Kluwer, 2012.
+Cleiren, C.P.M., et al (ed.s), Strafrecht: de tekst van het Wetboek van Strafrecht en enkele aanverwante wetten voorzien van commentaar, 9th ed.
+(Kluwer, 2012)